Lisa Mueller. 2018. Political Protest in Contemporary Africa. Cambridge: Cambridge University Press. 264 pp. ISBN 978-1-10843825-4. Paperback £ 21.99

 Basic instructions and copyright notice

-Full Publication ethics and malpractise statement of the journal Modern Africa could be find here.
+Full Publication ethics and malpractice statement of the journal Modern Africa could be found here.

 In submitting the manuscript to Modern Africa, the authors certify that:

 - They are authorised by their co-authors to enter into these arrangements.

 - The submitted manuscript is original and has not been published before (except in the form of an abstract or as part of a published lecture, review, thesis or working paper), that it is not under consideration for publication elsewhere, that its publication has been approved by all the authors and that the authors have full authority to enter into this agreement.